-Anyone interested in additional information may contact RWHAP by mail at 810 Datura Street, West Palm Beach, FL 33401, or by email at PBC-RWANOFO@PBCGOV.ORG, or by phone at 561 355-4788.
+Anyone interested in additional information may contact RWHAP by mail at 810 Datura Street, West Palm Beach, FL 33401, or by email at PBC-RWANOFO@PBCGOV.ORG.

 Also, those wishing to make public comments may submit a request to RWHAP via traditional mail to at 810 Datura Street, West Palm Beach, FL 33401, or by email at PBC-RWANOFO@PBCGOV.ORG.